nicolasdanelon/UnofficialDocs/source/reference/key_bindings.rst

 	Returns the value of the ``x`` setting. ``x`` can be any string.

 ``text``
-	Restricts the test to the selected text.
+	Restricts the test just to the selected text.

 ``selector``
 	Returns the current scope.